Robert D. McTeer

 Robert D. McTeer Jr. (born c.
 1943) is an American economist, and has been a fellow at the US National Center for Policy Analysis since January 2007.
-McTeer is a former president of the Federal Reserve Bank of Dallas (1981-1991), and a former chancellor of the Texas A&M University System.
+McTeer is a former president of the Federal Reserve Bank of Dallas (1991–2004), and a former chancellor of the Texas A&M University System.

 Early life

-Born in the U.S. state of Georgia, he earned his BBA and Ph.D. in economics from the University of Georgia where he is a member of the Sigma Chi fraternity and was also a member of the Phi Kappa Literary Society.
+Born in Ranger, Georgia, he earned his BBA and Ph.D. in economics from the University of Georgia where he is a member of the Sigma Chi fraternity and was also a member of the Phi Kappa Literary Society.
 He taught there for two years before joining the Federal Reserve Bank of Richmond.

 Professional career

-He worked for the Federal Reserve for 36 years, including as president of the Federal Reserve Bank of Dallas from 1991–2005, where he was known for his plain, jargon-free public speaking and telling stories about growing up in rural Georgia.
+He worked for the Federal Reserve for 36 years, including as president of the Federal Reserve Bank of Dallas from 1991 to 2005, where he was known for his plain, jargon-free public speaking and telling stories about growing up in rural Georgia.
 He has stated that one of his goals was "to translate economic sense into common sense".

 As a member of the Federal Open Market Committee on the Federal Reserve, he was considered "dovish" on inflation and was one of the most consistent opponents of raising the federal funds rate in the late 1990s.
 He has stated that he does not believe in the NAIRU and Phillips curve.

 He was succeeded as Federal Reserve Bank President by Richard W. Fisher.